 Northern Neighbor With 3 Stock Exchanges

-The Toronto Stock Exchange (often abbreviated as TSX) is is the country’s senior stock exchange located in Toronto, Ontario.
+The Toronto Stock Exchange (often abbreviated as TSX) is the country’s senior stock exchange located in Toronto, Ontario.
 It is the 9th largest exchange in the world by market capitalization ($2.095 billion USD as of November 2018).
 By comparison, NASDAQ has a market cap of $10.857 billion USD.

-More mining and oil and gas companies are listed on Toronto Stock Exchange than any other stock exchange in the world.
+More mining and oil and gas companies are listed on the Toronto Stock Exchange than any other stock exchange in the world.

 To follow the TSX, you will want to take a look at the S&P/TSX Composite Index.
 This index tracks the value of some of the biggest stocks on the TSX market, which can account for 70 percent or more of the exchange’s total volume.